Salt (management software)

 The Salt Architecture

 Salt is a client-server model, where the server (called master) manages its clients (called minions).
 In typical situations, it is intended that the administrator interacts only with the master and keeps the configurations there.
 In Qubes, we don’t have a master.
-Instead we have one minion which resides in dom0 and manages domains from there.
+Instead we have one minion which resides in dom0 and manages qubes from there.
 This setup is also supported by Salt.

 Salt is a management engine (similar to Ansible, Puppet, and Chef), that enforces a particular state of a minion system.
 A state is an end effect declaratively expressed by the administrator.
 This is the most important concept in the entire engine.
 All configurations (i.e., the states) are written in YAML.